Retrieval-Augmented Agentic Rubric Generation for Reliable Medical Response Evaluation: Experiments

 \paragraph{Near-Miss Construction.} For discriminative evaluation, we adopt a near-miss pairwise setting.
 Each query is associated with a reference answer $X_{\text{ref}}$ and a candidate $X_{\text{cand}}$ that differs by exactly one critical clinical fact, with all other content held constant.
 This controlled setup tests whether evaluation rubrics enable judge models to identify subtle yet clinically significant errors.

-\paragraph{Judging Protocol.} We use \texttt{Llama-3.3-70B-Instruct} as the judge with temperature $T=0.0$.
+\paragraph{Judging Protocol.} We use \texttt{GPT-4.1} as our primary judge with temperature $T=0.0$, since it achieved the highest agreement with physician grading in HealthBench meta-evaluation results~\cite{arora2025}.
 For each pair, we perform $N=3$ trials with order swapping (6 runs total) and determine the final decision by majority vote.